 Step 1 – Get your hands on a ‘Request a Quote’ plugin

-So, the very first step here is to Pick, Install, and Activate a ‘Request a Quote’ plugin.
+Having said that, the very first step you’ve got to follow is – Pick, Install, and Activate a ‘Request a Quote’ plugin.

 Doing this will allow you to add Inquiry forms, enable customers to Request for Quotations, and empower you to create and send Quotations.